 The State Conservation Commission shall establish a program of assistance to environmental advisory councils that may include educational services, exchange of information, assignment of technical personnel for natural resources planning assistance and the coordination of State and local conservation activities.
 (May 5, 1998, P.L.
 301, No 50, eff 60 days.

-Many people have contributed ideas and text to the Environmental Advisory Council Handbook since its original publication in 1996.
+Many people have contributed ideas and text to The Environmental Advisory Council Handbook since its original publication a quarter century ago.
 To those persons and all who have supported EAC members via the EAC Network over the years, thank you for your service to improving our shared environment.

-Andrea Strout, Jeanne Ortiz, and Ann Hutchinson generously took the time to review and critique drafts of various chapters.
+Thank you to Andrea Strout, Jeanne Ortiz, and Ann Hutchinson, who generously took the time to review and critique drafts of various chapters.
 Thank you also to the environmental advisory councils who contributed the project examples described herein.

 Prior editions of “The EAC Handbook,” as the guidance was previously known, were published by the Pennsylvania Environmental Council from 1996 to 2014.

 WeConservePA produced this handbook with support from the Colcom Foundation, the William Penn Foundation, and the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.

 Please note that there is no guarantee that the handbook is up to date or error free.
 Nothing contained in it is intended to be relied upon as legal advice.
 Please contact your municipal solicitor or other attorney for legal counsel regarding any particular circumstance.

 Text may be excerpted and reproduced with acknowledgement of WeConservePA.